hpyproject/hpy/docs/api-reference/index.rst

 Core API
 --------

-The **Core API** consists of inline functions that immediately call into the Python interpreter.
+The **Core API** consists of inline functions that call into the Python interpreter.
 Those functions will be implemented by each Python interpreter.
+In :term:`CPython ABI` mode, many of these inline functions will just delegate to a C API functions.
+In :term:`HPy Universal ABI` mode, they will call a function pointer from the HPy context.
+This is the source of the performance change between the modes.

 .. toctree::
    :maxdepth: 2